wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

-# Build your first agent with Azure AI Agent Service
+# Build your code-first agent with Azure AI Foundry

 ## A 75-minute interactive workshop